Successful Cloud Migration with Devops Approach

 Neglecting Security Considerations

-Prioritize security by understanding the security services provided by the cloud provider and implementing additional measures to protect your data and infrastructure.
+Prioritize security by understanding the cybersecurity services provided by the cloud provider and implementing additional measures to protect your data and infrastructure.

 Lack of Expertise